 Does 2022 appear dilated in the eyes of 2022?
 No. 2022 only appears dilated from the perspective of the past.
-I was born in 1969.
-Someone who was born yesterday and I are viewing time and light differently.

 24 months into menopause, I began to feel a decline in my cognitive processing speed.
 The feeling I had, the thought that came to mind, was very precise: My brain is not getting enough oxygen.
 I noticed the veins on the backs of my hands were bulging.
 My blood, I thought.
 It’s too big.
 It’s not getting into the smallest capillaries.
 When we lived in Boston, my mother and I both used to suffer from Reynaud’s.

-Or, conversely, am I making new red blood cells that are too small, therefore requiring me to make too many of them in order to maintain adequate blood volume?
+Conversely, am I making new red blood cells that are too small, therefore requiring me to make too many of them in order to maintain adequate blood volume?

 When I make new things (blood, sugar, oxalate), am I doing so with a correct understanding of the scale of the universe—the degree of time dilation?
 Today does not appear dilated in the eyes of today.
 Today only appears dilated in the eyes of yesterday.
 And in the eyes of tomorrow, today appears the opposite of dilated—it appears contracted.

 Does time (scale, time dilation) play more of a role in our illnesses than we realize?

 Abnormalities in the size of red blood cells has been shown to be a chief feature of Long COVID.